 - Experience.
 Mayo Clinic doctors trained in blood vessel conditions (vascular specialists) and blood vessel surgery (vascular and endovascular surgeons) are experienced in treating people with popliteal artery aneurysms.
 Each Mayo Clinic location offers a vascular center, staffed by doctors and other specialists trained in vascular diseases.

 - Team approach.
 Mayo Clinic doctors in several areas work together to diagnose and treat your condition.

 - Efficient system.
-Mayo Clinic doctors evaluate your condition and develop a treatment plan, often within a few days.
+Mayo doctors evaluate your condition and develop a treatment plan, often within a few days.

 Mayo Clinic: Answers you can trust